I’ll get straight to the point…

-More of us want to live in large modern accommodation on compact blocks within striking distance of the trendy inner city because of their considerable land component
+More of us want to live in large modern accommodations on compact blocks within striking distance of the trendy inner city because of their considerable land component

-That’s one of the reasons we’ve been project managing and constructing town house developments for clients of Metropole for the last 18 years.
+That’s one of the reasons we’ve been project managing and constructing townhouse developments for clients of Metropole for the last 20 years.

-We manage the whole projects from construction to completion – you can read more about our development project management services here.
+We manage the whole project from construction to completion – you can read more about our development project management services here.

-We help our clients get their finance and ownership structures organised, we located the old knock over properties in good locations, conduct feasibility studies and help our clients purchase their properties.
+We help our clients get their finance and ownership structures organised, locate the old knockover properties in good locations, conduct feasibility studies and help our clients purchase their properties.

-We then take care of all the town planning, development and construction process and then hand over our client’s projects to the team at Metropole Property Management.
+We then take care of all the town planning, development and construction processes and then hand over our client’s projects to the team at Metropole Property Management.

 The idea in property investment is to spot property value uplift prior to anyone else.

-Using big picture demographics, it’s possible to theorise about how our cities will work and change over coming decades.
+Using big-picture demographics, it’s possible to theorise about how our cities will work and change over the coming decades.

-I think that the next hot zone will be the inner-middle zone of our biggest capital cities.
+I think that the next hot zone will be the middle zone of our biggest capital cities.

 Why not contact us at Metropole and explore your options — just leave your details here.

-- Become a developer – If you would like to become what we call an “armchair property developer”, we will provide all services for you from finding the right property, project management to construction.
-Read more…
+- Become a developer – If you would like to become what we call an “armchair property developer”, we will provide all services for you from finding the right property, and project management to construction.